Our products

 • Sea bass or sea bream: for luxury versions.

-Ideal shellfish
+Ideal seafood

 • Large prawns or shrimp: visual presence, flavor.